n-e-t-a-n/GoFlow/README.md

 ```bash
 docker compose up --build -d
 ```
+3. Remove .example from .env.example from the client and server subfolders to get the environment variables.
+4. Populate the database connection information in the server and the baseURL in the client.
-3. Congrats!
+5. Congrats!
 Everything should be running.

 #### Optional: if you encounter the error "require(vendor/autoload.php): failed to open stream", do the following:

-4. Type 'docker ps' to get the ID of your container.
+6. Type 'docker ps' to get the ID of your container.
-5. Copy your container ID and type the following command/s sequentially:
+7. Copy your container ID and type the following command/s sequentially:

 ```bash
 docker exec -t <container_id_without_angle_brackets> sh